Procera/python-safelogging/README.rst

-safelogging: Extentions to the standard python logging framework
+safelogging: Extensions to the standard python logging framework
 ================================================================

 A simple python library that adds some additional logging functionality on top